kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-and-b2i-webhooks.md

    {{< notice note >}}

    `<IP>` is your own IP address, `<Service NodePort>` is the NodePort you get in step 1, and `/s2itrigger/v1alpha1/general/namespaces/demo-project/s2ibuilders/felixnoo-s2i-sample-latest-zhd/` is from the S2I remote trigger link.
 Make sure you use your own IP, Service NodePort and S2I remote trigger link.
-You may also need to configure necessary port forwarding rules and open port in your security groups depending on where your Kubernetes clusters are deployed.
+You may also need to configure necessary port forwarding rules and open the port in your security groups depending on where your Kubernetes cluster is deployed.

    {{</ notice >}}